webgeniusmkt/auth-bridge-laravel/README.md

 3. Writes/updates the required `.env` keys (`APP_KEY_SLUG`, `AUTH_BRIDGE_*`, `OAUTH_CLIENT_*`).
 4. Scaffolds the OAuth controller, middleware, routes, and the matching Inertia/Svelte pages/components that power the default login/logout experience.
 5. Executes `auth-bridge:check` to hit `/health` and, if a token is supplied, `/user`.
-6. Flags the installation as complete by setting `AUTH_BRIDGE_ONBOARDED=true` (used by the onboarding middleware guard).
+6. Flags the installation as complete by setting `AUTH_BRIDGE_ONBOARDED=true` (used by the onboarding middleware guard) and removes onboarding-only artifacts (`install.sh`, wizard pages, etc.) so the app starts clean.

 `--dry` prints the plan without touching disk or calling remote services.
 Supply `--client-id/--client-secret` to skip the Auth API bootstrap step.